codedge/coding-challenges/README.md

 ### Task 8

 Do an in-place mirroring of a one dimensional array.
-In-place switching is key here as the input array can be very big and no additional memory should be occupied -
+In-place switching is key here as the input array can be very big and no additional memory should be occupied - see [Space Complexity](https://www.geeksforgeeks.org/g-fact-86/).

 **Requirements:**